zamicol/zamicol.com/pages/words.md

 hypernym/hypernyms - The word "dopplershift" is a hypernym for redshift and blueshift.
 Entropic - WTF, LOL, you gotta be kidding me.
 interferometry - LIGO is an interferometer.
+unmeasurable - WTF another crazy one.
+Local effects of gravity are typically unmersurable.
+uncredible - The witness was uncredible so the DOJ did not press charges.

 # Words I expected VS Code to known since they are mostly programming words.
 behaviour